-When it comes to combating dark circles and breakouts, beauty products are more advanced than ever.
-While ground-breaking products created by accomplished cosmetic scientists may sound like something we all need more of, there has been some backlash regarding the increasing number of synthetic ingredients used in the cosmetics that we slather on our bodies.
+Beauty products are more advanced than ever.
+While innovative products that address endless cosmetic imperfections may sound exhilarating, there has been significant concern regarding the increasing number of synthetic ingredients used in the cosmetics that we slather, layer, coat, cover, spread and smear on our bodies.

 What are parabens?